pachamaltese/janeaustenr/cran-comments.md

+## Resubmission

+This is a resubmission.
+In this version I have:

+* Changed http to https for CRAN in README

 ## Release summary

 This is the first attempted CRAN release of janeaustenr, and my first submission to CRAN.

 ## Test environments

 * Local OS X install: R 3.2.4, R-devel
 * Ubuntu 14.04 (on Travis-CI): R 3.2.4, R-devel
 * Win-builder: R-devel and R-release